localdee/asdf-micro/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global locald-micro latest

-# Now locald-micro commands are available
+# Now micro commands are available
 micro --version
 ```